0%

 4. Loading Metadata & Associated Totals Together

-When showing project stats, developers often query separately:
+When showing project stats, we often query separately:

 Three queries total.
 You can aggregate directly with joins: